gilch/hissp/README.md

 Use `dict()` on an iterable of pairs. `zip()` is an easy way to make them, or just have the map's lambda return pairs.

-* That's comprehensions, what about plain for loops?
+> That's comprehensions, but what about `for` statements?
-You don't really think I should build a list, just to throw it away?
+You don't really think I should build a list just to throw it away?

 Side effects are not good functional style.
 Avoid them for as long as possible.